beeware/briefcase/docs/reference/platforms/windows/app.rst

 ===========

 A Windows app is a stub binary, allow with a collection of folders that contain the Python code for the app and the Python runtime libraries.
+Briefcase supports two packaging formats for a Windows app:

+1. As an MSI installer
+2. As a ZIP file containing all files needed to run the app

 Briefcase uses the `WiX Toolset <https://wixtoolset.org/>`__ to build an MSI installer for a Windows App.
 WiX, in turn, requires that .NET Framework 3.5 is